Strawberries during pregnancy: are there benefits?

 How to include strawberries in your diet

-- In a yogurt bowl
+- Fresh strawberries in a yogurt bowl

 - With whipped cream for a dessert